EllDy96/EllDy96/README.md

 ### Hi there 👋

-My name is Davide Lionetti from :it: and I have pursued my M. Sc. in Music and Acoustic Engineering at the Polytechnic University of Milan with a final grade of 107/110.
+My name is Davide Lionetti from Italy and I have pursued my M. Sc. in Music and Acoustic Engineering at the Polytechnic University of Milan with a final grade of 107/110.
 Please have a look at my final Thesis where I developed a strategy to augment a guitarist with wearable sensors: [Final Thesis](https://github.com/EllDy96/Augmented-Guitar-Pedalboard)

 I am a lifelong, passionate musician aiming to merge my engineering studies with my musician side.
 I am resilient, constant, patient, cheerful, and positive.
 I love the collaboration in developing innovative and cutting-edge audio applications.